 Bert first met the then Patti McGrath when the two of them were radio child stars and then moved on to work together at Channel Seven.

 The pair stayed in contact throughout their teens and twenties with Patti even inviting Bert to her 21st birthday party before moving to the UK to further her career.
 It was then that Bert knew that Patti was The One.

 "I was working on the QE11 in 1974 43 years ago.
 Bert surprised me and got on board and asked me to marry him.
-A wonderful Australia Day and the best thing I ever did xx," she penned on Instagram in 2017.
+A wonderful Australia Day and the best thing I ever did," she penned on Instagram in 2017.

-Since their wedding day, Bert and Patti welcomed two children, Lauren, 40, and Matthew, 44, and six grandchildren but at the core of it, they were each others' rocks.
+Since their wedding day, Bert and Patti welcomed two children, Lauren and Matthew and six grandchildren but at the core of it, they were each others' rocks.

 "We lived and worked everything that was happening on television, we've spent a lot of time together.
 If anything happens to either of us, whichever one it is will find it very difficult because we've been in one another's pockets for well over 50 years," Patti tells Now To Love.